Best HIPAA Compliance Software for FQHCs (2026): Complete Buyer’s Guide

 - No audit trail or version history — if OCR asks how your risk posture changed over time, you’re on your own

-- Last major update was 2023; the 2024-2025 HIPAA Security Rule updates (encryption mandate, MFA requirements) aren’t fully reflected
+- Last major update was 2023; the proposed 2026 HIPAA Security Rule changes (encryption mandate, MFA requirements — NPRM pending finalization) aren’t reflected

 - Produces a report but doesn’t generate a risk management plan or policies